 makeEffectfulQuestion = liftA3 Question

-Here the IO String comes from generate-ing the question, the IO [Answer] comes from using replicateM to generate multiple answers, and the IO Int comes from choosing a random "correct answer".
+the IO [Answer] comes from using replicateM to generate multiple answers,

 Using Transitions